Oran massacre of 1962

-The Oran massacre of 1962 (5–7 July 1962) was the mass killing of Pied-Noir and European expatriates living in Algeria by members of the Algerian National Liberation Army.
+The Oran massacre of 1962 (5–7 July 1962) was the mass killing of Pied-Noir and European expatriates living in Algeria.
 It took place in Oran beginning on the date of Algerian independence, and ended on 7 July 1962.
-Estimates of the casualties vary from a low of 95 (twenty of whom were European) to 365 deaths in a report by a group of historians sent to the French government in 2006, and has been utilised by right-wing parties.
-There is little information, both scholarly and generally, about the Oran massacre.
-The politics behind massacres means that the onus is unfairly often on the victims to bring it to the attention of academics and the wider public.
-However, given the pieds-noirs desire to present their time in Algeria as one of harmony, this has not happened.
+Estimates of the casualties vary from a low of 95 (twenty of whom were European) to 365 deaths according to a report conducted by a group of historians and sent to the French government in 2006.

 Background

 The Algerian War had been underway since 1954.
 The Évian Accords of 18 March 1962 brought an end to the conflict.
 The Accords, which were reached during a cease-fire between French armed forces and the Algerian nationalist organisation the Front de libération nationale (FLN), began the process of transfer of power from the French to the Algerians.
 The Évian Accords intended to guarantee the rights and safety of the pieds-noirs, French and Spanish colonial residents, many born in Algeria, and indigenous Sephardi Jews in an independent Algeria.
 However, the flight of French pieds-noirs and pro-French native Algerians began in April 1962, and by late May hundreds of thousands had emigrated from Algeria, chiefly to metropolitan France.
 In fact, within weeks, three-quarters of the pieds-noirs had resettled in France.

 With armed conflict apparently at an end, the French government loosened security on Algeria's border with Morocco, allowing the FLN freer movement within Algeria.
 Independence had been bitterly opposed by the pieds-noirs and many members of the French military, and the anti-independence Organisation armée secrète (OAS) started a campaign of open rebellion against the French government, declaring its military to be an "occupying power".
-The OAS engaged in a bombing campaign that killed an estimated 10 to 50 Algerians in Oran daily in May 1962. the violence was so intense in Oran that people living in European neighbourhoods rapidly left them; some Muslims left Oran to join their families in the villages, or in cities that did not have a large European population.
+The OAS engaged in a bombing campaign that killed an estimated 10 to 50 Algerians in Oran daily in May 1962.
+The violence was so intense in Oran that people living in European neighbourhoods rapidly left them; some Muslims left Oran to join their families in the villages, or in cities that did not have a large European population.
 The OAS similarly declared a "scorched earth" policy to deny French-built facilities and development to the future FLN government, a policy that reached its climax on 7 June 1962 when the OAS Delta Commando burned Algiers Library and its 60,000 volumes and blew up Oran's town hall, the municipal library, and four schools.
 On June 25 and 26 1962, the OAS commandos attacked and robbed six banks.